Skip to navigation Skip to content

 • customer reported information is required to complete the JCA because of the:

-• nature of the condition, or functional impact (including, but not limited to intellectual or cognitive impairment or where significant variation exists in the evidence available)
+functional impact.
+This includes, but is not limited to intellectual or cognitive impairment or when significant variation exists in the evidence available

 • medical vulnerabilities impact the customer's ability to access a service centre

-• Customer has a communication, hearing or speech disorder, and an appropriate interpreter is not available in the customer's local area
+• has a communication, hearing or speech disorder, and an appropriate interpreter is not available in the customer's local area

-• The customer and/or nominee has requested it
+• and/or nominee has requested it

 Remote customers

-• face to face engagement during remote servicing community trip (where applicable)
+• face to face engagement during remote servicing community trip, where applicable

-If a VC assessment is appropriate, proceed with recommendation of video conference (VC) format of assessment.
-Procedure ends here.
+• appropriate, continue with the recommendation of VC format of assessment.
+Procedure ends here

 4